EvanFranco/Terraria-Discord-Bot/README.md

 # Terraria-Discord-Bot
 Every summer I play a game called Terraria with my brothers.
-However, it gets annoying to open a tab search and find the specific page to the wiki.
-Using a Node.Js environment I made a discord bot that automatically sends you a link to the wiki website if that item exists.
+However, it gets annoying to open a tab search and find the specific page to the wiki

-Uses MongoDB to store users’ information to track experience gain.
-The more the bot is sued more exp the user earns.
-This builds engagement for users to use the bot
+	Using a Node.js environment and used Discord API to query a wiki database for item lookups.
+	Configured a three-node MongoDB replica set for high availability, ensuring data durability and bot operation in case of server failures.
+	Deployed the bot to a cloud-hosted infrastructure without the need for local hosting; Used across 5+ servers, 	Bot calls parallel read operations across multiple MongoDB servers to fetch data to ensure no latency.